 A typical profile of an Advocacy Professional

-Typically, she is a 30-year-old woman, who studied political science and works in an international NGO with more than 100 employees, on health-related issues.
+Typically, she is a 30-year-old woman who studied political science and works on health-related issues in an international NGO with more than 100 employees.
 She has been in this position for less than 5 years – and yes, it is true that unlike English-speaking NGOs, French-speaking NGOs have established advocacy directions more recently.
 Previously, apart from campaigning NGOs, the job tasks linked to advocacy were more associated with the communications departments in French NGOs!

 Which training should one follow to become an Advocacy Professional?

 47% of respondents studied Political Science, 35% Sociology, Anthropology and Development Studies, and 25% Law.
-A clear trend is found towards the Social Sciences, which is linked to this type of professional sphere: NGOs, development and international relations.
+A clear trend is found in the Social Sciences, which is linked to this type of professional sphere: NGOs, development and international relations.
 Despite the development of the advocacy profession, there are very few training courses which specifically target these professionals.
-Some Masters, notably in schools of communication (from which only 6% of respondents to this study), are now targeting "Influential Communication" and "Public Communication.”
+Some Master’s programs, notably in schools of communication (which only 6% of respondents to this study had attended), are now targeting "Influential Communication" and "Public Communication.”
 However, in Law, some programs now include a course in "Advocacy Law and Public Affairs.”

 Who employs Advocacy Professionals?

-Healthcare comes first, for causes mostly tied to access to medical access, but the fields vary: Human Rights, International Cooperation, Marginalized Populations, Food, Development, Climate Change.
-Advocacy officers are really a jack of all trades and change sectors as they please.
+Healthcare comes first, for causes mostly tied to medical access, but the fields vary: Human Rights, International Cooperation, Marginalized Populations, Food, Development, Climate Change.
+Advocacy officers are really jacks of all trades and change sectors as they please.

 Why become an Advocacy Professional?

 An important part of the work of an Advocacy Professional is tied to the need to engage different actors to create an impact on society.
-This work requires the ability to listen, to research, to analyze, and a real understanding of what is at risk for the society and the most vulnerable parts of the population.
-It also requires the capacity to find creative and practical solutions which will be able to make it through roadblocks and finally create a political change.
+This work requires the ability to listen, to research, to analyze and to understand what is at risk for the society and the most vulnerable parts of the population.
+It also requires the capacity to find creative and practical solutions which will be able to make it through roadblocks and finally create political change.

 What difficulties do they face?